IoTtalk/Dummy_Device_WebVer_for_IoTtalk_v2/README.md

 file://file-path-to-index.html
 ```
 After you bind the DA in your IotTalk project, it will send and receive the data automatically.

+If you want to modify it into your own program, you only need to modify `sa.js`
 ## API Reference

 ### `class iottalkjs.DAI`